-There is no ruling from the IRS or National PTA that limits the amount of money that a PTA may carry over to the next budget year.
+No IRS or National PTA ruling limits the amount of money a PTA may carry over to the next budget year.
 No PTA board has the authority to write checks to the school or the principal for unbudgeted items to "clean out" the accounts at the end of the school year.
 Expenditures must be approved by the general membership at a meeting.
-Every PTA should try to leave sufficient funds for leadership training for new board members (i.e., Regions & Councils trainings, Florida PTA Leadership Convention or National PTA Convention), and startup expenses for the new school year, such as the back to school lunch for teacher's in-service day, etc. Funds not spent in one budget year should be included in the new budget.
+Every PTA should try to leave sufficient funds for leadership training for new board members (i.e., Regions & Councils training, Florida PTA Leadership Convention, or National PTA Convention) and startup expenses for the new school year, such as the back-to-school lunch for teacher's in-service day, etc. Funds not spent in one budget year should be included in the new budget.